 But how do LSI keywords improve your SEO?

-If you have been previously penalized for keyword stuffing, semantic search can help you avoid crossing that red line again.
+According to Ecommerce experts, if you have been previously penalized for keyword stuffing, semantic search can help you avoid crossing that red line again.
 You will improve your ranking while targeting the main term with related words.
 Your content will be easier to read and visitors more likely to stay longer, which adds value to your website.
 Content will be shared on social media and effectively attract even more traffic.

 Ok, then, so how to find LSI keywords?